T3 MIDI To WAV To MP3

 listen to any of the audio files saved on your hard drive, press the HARD

-DISK RECORDER [SELECT] button, which will open up the AUDIO file display
+DISK RECORDER [SELECT] button on the Tyros3, which will open up the AUDIO file display

 press the HARD DISK RECORDER [PLAY/PAUSE] bottom to start playback.
 To